 Many face overlapping challenges, including low financial literacy, weak administrative readiness, limited knowledge about sustainable business practices, lack of collateral, and persistent stigma from financial institutions and wider society.

-DipaCraft works with around 15 partners, most of them women and people with disabilities.
+DipaCraft works with around 15 partners, most of whom are women and people with disabilities.
 Photo: JEFRI TARIGAN

 “Funding has always been the biggest challenge,” Jojo said.
 “We didn’t even dare to seek external capital because we didn’t have collateral.”